phrsampaio/deft-funnel/README.md

 >> [best_sol, best_feval, best_indicators, best_iterate, total_eval,        ...
 nb_local_searches, fL] = run_deft_funnel_multistart_single_gb_test_prob(nprob)
 ```
-where `nprob` is a number from 24 to 28.
+where `nprob` is a number from 24 to 27.
 An associated log file is then written.

+The type of the objective function (BB or WB) as well as the
+number of BB and WB constraints of the test problems are defined in
+the file `deft_funnel_problem_init.m`.

 # Evaluation of objective and black-box constraints from a single black-box call